Everything You Need to Know About the Difference Between Therapy and Coaching

 The Coaching Frame

-Coaching sessions can be anywhere from 30 minutes to 1.5 hours and can be scheduled weekly, fortnightly or monthly.
+Coaching sessions can be anywhere from 30 minutes to 1.5 hours typically, and can be scheduled weekly, fortnightly or monthly.
 Coaching is always private pay; sessions are not covered by insurance or Medicare.
 Some coaches work open ended and some sell their sessions in packages, for example, my coaching packages are 6 sessions and these are based around a 6-step process.

 Because the coaching industry is not regulated, coaches can work globally and across state lines either in person or online.
 Sessions can take place in a coach’s office, on the sporting field, at home, at a restaurant or café, whilst taking a walk or online… the sky is the limit.